-The last few weeks in the air I have to say have been quite comfortable.
+The last few weeks in the air, I have to say, have been quite comfortable.
 Airports and planes have been half-full due to the coronavirus COVID-19.
 Airport staff and airline crews have been more accommodating.
 People have been friendly.
 Why does it always take a tragedy to bring people together?

-Toilet paper bottleneck, schools are closed all due COVID-19
+Toilet paper bottleneck, schools are closed all due COVID-19.

 Karen Olivo, the founder of LUC8K, just told me her two kids would be home from school for nearly a month as that coronavirus COVID-19 precaution, and her holiday is over.
 That made us both laugh.
-Talking to Anette Mossbacher, her co-founder, about values that will impact on the day-to-day running of the business or her days designing and marketing LUC8K handmade leather bags and accessories will be limited while she tends to her offspring.
+Talking to Anette Mossbacher, her co-founder, about values that will impact the day-to-day running of the business or her days designing and marketing LUC8K handmade leather bags and accessories will be limited while she tends to her offspring.
 I’m sure she’ll be fine with a little more wine.

 Thankfully, I have no use for toilet paper because you humans, as always, spend too much time panicking and too little time enjoying the time you are alive.
 Life is a miracle and a gift as much as it is a struggle, and there’s always time to appreciate it.
 Now is not the time to panic.
 It’s time to slow down and enjoy the extra time you have.
 Spend time with the people you love.
 Fix that thing you haven’t had time to fix.
 Read that book you always wanted to read.
 Download more movies.
 Take care of your elderly family members and neighbors.
 Make love.

-Toilet paper is not going to save your life; neither are two tons of groceries and gallons of hand sanitizer.
+Toilet paper will not save your life; neither are two tons of groceries and gallons of hand sanitizer.
 Wash your hands and keep your hands away from your face.
 Limit direct contact with most people.
 Waves and elbow taps can replace cheek kisses, hugs, and handshakes.
 Live your life but at a slower pace.
 This pandemic is tragic, but it also provides the opportunity to enjoy life at a slower pace.

 Why Sophie goes home